 You should also use your nagura stone frequently to dress and true the faces of your finishing stones.

-Don’t forget to maintain the edge chamfers on your stones and keep them free of contamination too.
+Don’t forget to maintain the edge chamfers on your stones and keep them free of contamination and pixies too.

 Rough Stone vs. Finer Stone

 Here is an important factoid you should remember: A stone trued using a rougher stone or diamond plate will be effectively of rougher grit than its designation until its surface is worn smooth again.
 And it will wear faster too.
 But if you use identical grit stones (same brand is best) to true each other, the effective grit of each will remain unchanged.

 Reread the last paragraph three times, click your heels three times, and do that prayer thing again.
 Namu Amida Butsu.

 In this post we looked at inexpensive traditional ways to effectively flatten and maintain our sharpening stones long-term.